Zakariyazouazou/Zakariyazouazou/README.md

 - 📝 I regularly write articles on [linkedin.com/in/zakariya-zouazou-920b93258](linkedin.com/in/zakariya-zouazou-920b93258)

-- 💬 Ask me about **Software developer , Data analytic**

 - 📫 How to reach me **zakariyazouazou@gmail.com**

-- Hi, my name is Zakariya Zouazou, and I am a developer dedicated to building complete and effective software solutions.
+- 💬 Hi, my name is Zakariya Zouazou, and I am a developer dedicated to building complete and effective software solutions.
 My passion lies in architecting entire systems from the ground up to solve complex challenges, with a sharp focus on creating an exceptional user experience.
 I have engineered comprehensive platforms including a sophisticated property management system and a large-scale professional networking application.
 A core part of my process is ensuring high performance and responsiveness.
 I specialize in significantly improving application speed and backend efficiency to deliver a fluid and intuitive experience for the end-user.
 I take great pride in delivering robust and reliable software, and you can count on my commitment to quality from concept to completion.

 <h3 align="left">Connect with me:</h3>
 <p align="left">